 Extraterrestrial ambassadors such as meteorites from Mars and the moon tell stories about the origin of our solar system.
 Earthly minerals provide us with information about the development of our planet.
 Rocks that were once pushed from Scandinavia to northern Germany by ice-age glaciers bear witness to the climate of an extremely cold period.

-Like the Zoological and the Geological-Palaeontological Museum, the Mineralogical Museum belongs to the Centre for Natural History (CeNak) of the University of Hamburg.
+Like the Museum of Nature - Zoology and Geology, the Museum of Nature - Mineralogy belongs to the Leibniz Institute for the Analysis of Biodiversity Change (LIB).
 The holdings of the scientific collections comprise 90,000 objects and are among the largest in Germany.